shy2net/nestjs-angular-starter/README.md

 read about them before diving into this README.
 To sum it up, if you have experience with Angular, NestJS is basically the same (just for server side).

-Within this template, NodeJS comes with three working examples of a working api called `test`, `errorTest` and `saySomething`, which can be viewed under `src/controllers/api.controller`.
+Within this template, NodeJS comes with 2 working examples of a working api called `test` and `saySomething`, which can be viewed under `src/controllers/api.controller`.

 The way this template is built makes the whole code a-lot more readable, and easier for testing.